pattobrien/dotfiles/README.md

 - Add kitty config
 - Clean up outdated /scripts/ folder
 - Separate brew packages into separate files (based on if/when they would be needed to be installed)

   - e.g. on a pipeline runner, few apps are needed

+- setup 1password in case passwords are needed for app installations
+- BUG: tmux requirement in .zshrc causes terminal crash when tmux is not yet installed
+- post-install scripts for packages (e.g. Dart/Flutter is required for fvm)